eaamankwah/University-of-California-San-Diego-MicroMasters-in-DataScience/README.md

 # University-of-California-San-Diego-MicroMasters-in-DataScience

 # Overview
-[MicroMasters® Program in Data Science](https://www.edx.org/micromasters/uc-san-diegox-data-science) is a graduate level program for  data science taught by for professors from the University of California, San Diego, California [edX platform](https://www.edx.org).
+[MicroMasters® Program in Data Science](https://www.edx.org/micromasters/uc-san-diegox-data-science) is a graduate level program for data science taught by four professors from the University of California, San Diego, California [edX platform](https://www.edx.org).

 This course cover:
 - How to load and clean real-world data